-In the 1920’s Joseph Pilates the designed an exercise method to strengthen the mind and body.
-He discovered that by using springs for resistance, and/or assitance, he can rehabilitate injured bed ridden by doing exercises while in bed much quicker.
-This later became known as the modern day Pilates method.
+In the 1920’s Joseph Pilates designed the designed an exercise method to strengthen the mind and body.
+He discovered that by using springs for resistance, and/or assistance, he can rehabilitate injured bed ridden much quicker by doing exercises while in bed much quicker.
+This later became known as the modern-day Pilates method.